janjovellanos/vituity/README.md

 Creating Modified Files: New CSV files, such as `ADT_(TodaysDate)_Modified_file.csv`, `ORU_(TodaysDate)_Modified_file.csv`, and `ORM_(TodaysDate)_Modified_file.csv`, have been generated in the `Archive/Modified` directory and have been filled with appropriate patient data from `sampledata.csv`.

-Data Insertion and Manipulation: Patient data has been extracted from text files and appended to the correct datasets.
+Data Insertion and Manipulation: Patient data has been extracted from text files and appended to the correct modified CSV files.
 Additional columns, such as date_of_service and patient_name, have been added as requested.

 Report: A report file, `state_total_bill.txt`, lists the total bill amount for each state and the sum of the total bill amount is included as a new row.